satellite-image-deep-learning/techniques/README.md

 * [aerialbot](https://github.com/doersino/aerialbot) -> A simple yet highly configurable bot that tweets geotagged aerial imagery of a random location in the world

 ## General utilities
-Scripts and command line applications.
+Scripts and command line applications
 * [geospatial-cli](https://github.com/JakobMiksch/geospatial-cli) -> a collection of geospatial programs with commandline interface
 * [PyShp](https://github.com/GeospatialPython/pyshp) -> The Python Shapefile Library (PyShp) reads and writes Shapefiles in pure Python
 * [s2p](https://github.com/cmla/s2p) -> a Python library and command line tool that implements a stereo pipeline which produces elevation models from images taken by high resolution optical satellites such as Pléiades, WorldView, QuickBird, Spot or Ikonos